erimcg/TIS/docs/Input-Settings.md

 The `Sample Rate` option is used to specify the rate (samples per second) at which the input data was collected.

-The '.CVS File Layout` fields identify the type of data in each of the columns in your dataset.
+The `.CVS File Layout` fields identify the type of data in each of the columns in your dataset.
 For example if LDV data appears in column 2 of your data files, enter 2 in the box next to the LDV label.

 In the `Trial Selection` section, choose which trial files you'd like use for testing and training.